 With just the two of us, a regular chicken is just too big, so I started buying Cornish Hens.
 They come two to the pack, at 1 1/2 pounds each.
-One half bird is enough to feed one person.
-Cornish hens taste just like regular chickens, and are not baby chickens.
+A one-half bird is enough to feed one person.
+Cornish hens taste just like regular chickens and are not baby chickens.
 For more information, please see the Wikipedia article on Cornish Game Hen.

 I love barbecued chicken, but barbecues have been outlawed in our city, so I am stuck with less conventional ways of barbecuing.
 Last year, I bought a cast iron grill/griddle just for the purpose of barbecuing steaks and making pancakes.
 It also does a fine job with chicken, and I use the top of my wok to cover foods so they can completely cook.
 Of course, I have to have my windows wide open, and I shut off the bedroom where the fire alarms are to prevent them from going off.
 My grill/griddle is easy to clean, just put it in water while it is still warm, but not hot.